-At one point, that was Milwaukee Brewers pitcher, JJ Hoover’s dream too.
+At one point, that was Washington Nationals pitcher, JJ Hoover’s dream too.
 He wrote in an Article for the Increase entitled “In a New Light;” “While I was growing up, my intent was to play baseball, make a lot of money, and sit at home in my hometown of Elizabeth, Pennsylvania.”

 A lot has changed.
 Hoover grew up in a Christian home and began attending baseball chapel pretty early in his baseball career.
 At the same time, he didn’t take it all that seriously and hadn’t really given his all to Christ.
 That all changed in 2012.
 He began to see the light of Christ in some of his teammates, including Chris Heisey.
 Hoover tells the Increase that, “at that point, something clicked – the lightbulb went on and I was sold out for Christ.”